 Keen to immerse yourself in Greek history?
 Then the Acropolis is the place to be.
-It was constructed between 495 BCE to 429 BCE under the reign of Pericles.
+It was constructed between 495 BCE and 429 BCE under the reign of Pericles.
 Built originally to protect the city and honour the goddess Athena.
 The buildings of the Acropolis were built by the best architects, sculptors and artisans of the time.
-The Parthenon and many of the other buildings were destroyed in 480 BCE.
-This was during a Persian invasion.
+The Parthenon and many of the other buildings were destroyed in 480 BCE, during a Persian invasion.
 The monument has been taken over by many different religious groups and later kings.
 Remember, these thousand-year old buildings aren’t even the first to be built here!
 In fact, the Parthenon was built on the site of a much older temple.

 RUSSIA: Red Square & St. Basil’s Cathedral